 Upon his first solo show at HVW8 in Berlin, German artist Andrew Westermann discusses how his physical activity stimulates his creativity.
 Andrew’s artwork, filled with skull motifs and handwritten messages, invites the viewer into his shifting state of mind.
-Through brisk, colorful gestures and repetitive movements that form his dynamic abstractions, Andrew sets an unmatched rhythm in creating a body of work that we appreciate.
+Through brisk, colorful gestures and repetitive movements that form his dynamic abstractions, Andrew sets an unmatched rhythm while creating his body of work.

 You played soccer and tennis growing up.
 How has your history of playing sports and being active affect your art and why is it important to your process?